GraniteWMS/GraniteDocs/docs/integration/omni/sdk-provider.md

 ~\GraniteDatabase\Data\SystemSettings\SystemSettingsOmni.sql
 ```

+!!! note
-**`Take Note`** To pick up any changes to the SystemSettings table, the IntegrationService will need to be restarted.
+    To pick up any changes to the SystemSettings table, the IntegrationService will need to be restarted.

 ### Example SystemSettings in database